The Importance of Bariatric Nutritional Supplementation

 It is essential for bariatric surgery patients to take supplements such as vitamin D, calcium, iron and vitamin B12.
 Vitamins and minerals will decrease hunger, increase energy and improve the metabolism of fats and sugars.

 Weight loss patients will not be able to safely consume large amounts of food or certain types of foods.
-There are dietary guidelines they should adhere to in order to continue to be healthy and lose weight.
+There is a weight loss surgery diet they should adhere to in order to continue to be healthy and lose weight.
 Some foods that should not be consumed after weight loss surgery are:

 - Greasy and fatty foods